ISAITB/docs-tdl/source/constructs/index.rst

     @start, yes, A number to initialise the iteration index to.
 This is provided as a constant or as a variable reference.
     @end, yes, A number that is considered as the maximum iteration count plus 1.
 This is provided as a constant or as a variable reference.
     @counter, no, A name for the variable through which to expose the iteration counter (default is "i").
-    @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
+    @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is "false").
 See also :ref:`tdl-steps-common-stoponerror`.
-    @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is ``false``).
+    @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is "false").
 Note that within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
 See :ref:`tdl-steps-common-hidesteps` for further details.
-    @collapsed, no, A boolean flag determining whether or not the step is displayed as initially collapsed (default is ``false``).
+    @collapsed, no, A boolean flag determining whether or not the step is displayed as initially collapsed (default is "false").
 See also :ref:`tdl-steps-common-collapsed`. documentation, no, Rich text content that provides further information on the current step. do, yes, Contains as children any sequence of steps to execute for a loop iteration.